 Addressing negative UGC is critical to business growth in the long-run.
 You do not want to be a brand that shy’s away from displaying critical reviews online.
 Do display them for they reflect that the brand is honest and transparent and is ready to improve the next time.

 Reports say that 30% of customers would go back to a brand after seeing how their business has improved.
 Responding to negative reviews also opens up a chance of striking a conversation with your customers and shows to interested shoppers that you’re a brand that values its customers.
+Leveraging user-generated content for in-store marketing campaigns is ana amazing way to increase user trust and sales eventually!

 This point is a general mix on how to keep the conversation going.
 A smart attempt at UGC marketing is to wisely use the Q&A section in your website or the comments section of your social profiles, messages etc.